Linguistics575/POCRE/evaluation/README-show_changes.md

-A program to show where a hypothesis text (such as the output from an OCR correction system) differs from a reference text (such as the raw OCR'd text).
+A program to show where an edited text (such as the output from an OCR correction system) differs from the original (such as the raw OCR'd text).

 # Input
-The hypothesis and reference text files, in plain text format (.txt).
+The original and edited text files, in plain text format (.txt).
 It is assumed that the files have line-by-line correspondence (line breaks are the same).

 # Output
-The hypothesis text with changes shown in red.
-Words that appear in the reference text but not in the hypothesis text are preceded by "DELETED: "
+The edited text (in .rtf format) with changes in bold and red.
+Words that appear in the original text but not in the edited text appear inside square brackets: "\[\]" (see example output below).
+The rich text file format should be openable by your operating system's basic text editor or in Google Drive.

-> __[DELETED: :]__ The boisterous Mor Whymper came to __breakfast. .....__ I've decided all that
+> __[:]__ The boisterous Mor Whymper came to __breakfast. .....__ I've decided all that
 > excitable volubility in his company __B......__ er because when he crosses over
 > with Don's and me in the felucca on our way to church he is __Euite__ pleasantly